psychometric-test.jpgAn Online Psychometric Test is a way of measuring an individual's personality profile, mental capabilities and behavioural style.

 Initially psychometric tests were designed for educational and psychological situations only.
 However, psychometric assessments are today also used by employers to choose the best candidates for a job, by determining their suitability for the role based on the required personality characteristics.
-These assessments can also be named as a Personality Test or Aptitude Test.
+These assessments can also be named as a Personality Tests or Aptitude Tests.

 “Identify the extent to which a candidate's personality and cognitive abilities match those required to perform the role.”

-Psychometric tests are considered a combination of aptitude test and personality test.
-The aptitude test gauges candidates’ proficiency, aptitude skills and cognitive abilities, determining whether you’ve got the right skill set for a role; while the personality test gauges individuals’ characteristics, motivation and traits, analysing how character fits with the role and organisation.
+Psychometric tests are considered a combination of aptitude tests and personality tests.
+The aptitude test gauges candidates’ proficiency, aptitude skills and cognitive abilities, determining whether you've got the right skill set for a role; while the personality test gauges individuals’ characteristics, motivation and traits, analysing how character fits with the role and organisation.

 Although most psychometric tests do not evaluate a person’s psychological and emotional stability, some tests are designed to gauge an individual’s truthfulness, reliability and inclinations to react in certain ways or give certain emotional responses.

 Psychometric test questions relating to your work-related personality are designed to find out about how someone reacts in different situations and/or how an individual deals with others in the workplace, and so tend to be questions with no right or wrong answer.
 They are designed to simply to find out which is most like the individual.

 For the statements below say whether you (a) strongly agree (b) disagree (c) are unsure (d) agree or (e) strongly agree enjoy meeting new people.

 I like helping people.